 We have all heard the Voice of God in some capacity.

-I know what you’re thinking, and no, I don’t mean this in reference to the Big-Man-Upstairs, but rather as a voice-over technique.
-Sure, you have likely heard it before, but what exactly is the Voice of God anyway?
+I know what you're thinking, and no, this isn't a reference to the Big-Man-Upstairs, but rather as a voice-over technique.
+Sure, you've likely heard it before, but what exactly is the Voice of God anyway?

 Westbrook Van Voorhis and The March of Time.

 The first significant example of the Voice of God style can be found in The March of Time by Time Inc, all the way back in 1935.
 The programme was a newsreel series in America that collated the most relevant news of the day and delivered it.
 The March of Time began as a radio broadcast but was eventually adapted to documentary films to be screened at the cinema.
 These films ran for over 16 years, holding historical significance as archives of nonpartisan explorations of the 1930s-1950s.

 However, the cinematic experience of these newsreels was made obsolete by the rise of broadcast television.
 Both iterations of the series were helmed by the voice-over talent Westbrook Van Voorhis, more notably known as the first Voice of God.
 His distinct voice-over style was a centrepiece to the programme.
 What was significant about his style was the emphasis on the omniscience of the narration.
 Westbrook Van Voorhis' voice-over provided viewers insight into problems of the day, guided by a storyteller who is familiar and informed on numerous topics, showcased in the series.

 Van Voorhis' voice-over efforts carry an overtly authoritative tone and transatlantic professionalism.
 This was intentionally implemented to instil authority through a voice-over that sounded educated.
 It remained accessible to a broad audience by using a universally palatable accent.
 This voice-over style may seem silly and too formal by modern standards, especially compared to what we expect in our narration today.